 Just be careful when choosing shutter speed as a small change can make a huge difference in your results.
-It is better to start off by using the auto mode and gradually transiting to manual mode, once you have grasped the basic concepts.
+It is better to start by using the auto mode and gradually transiting to manual mode, once you have grasped the basic concepts.

 I hope this article has made it easy for you to understand shutter speed, and you will be able to apply it more effectively.

-Remember that to master anything, you will have to practice a lot.
+Remember that to master anything, and you will have to practice a lot.
 So go out in the field and experiment with different shutter speeds, so that you will be able to master it.

 Believe me, once you have this concept cleared away, it will become easier for you to progress in your photography journey.